The Masonic Grand Lodge of the Order of Illuminati for Germany

 Munich: ‘Zum heiligen Gral’ [Holy Grail] Lodge.

-On the Symbolic Grand Lodge of the Scottish Rite in Germany,
+On the Symbolic Grand Lodge of the Scottish Rite in Germany

-formerly the Freemasonic Grand Lodge of Germany.
+formerly the Masonic Grand Lodge of Germany.

 But the most important event of 1904 was the acquisition of a warrant for a Scottish Lodge of Perfection through the Scottish Memphis and Misraim Rite.

-Even so, the Grand Master General himself managed to get into a second-degree working at a regular Berlin Lodge and was received as a Mason; they had made the assumption that their Grand Lodge recognised his rite.
+Even so, the Grand Master-General himself managed to get into a second-degree working at a regular Berlin Lodge and was received as a Mason; they had made the assumption that their Grand Lodge recognised his rite.

 The constituting warrant stated: